quiyoshi/samblog/README.md

 ## Features
 * You'll post comments on Mini Blog.
   * A comment has contribution date/time, Likes and opinions.
-* You'll press the Like on comments.
+* You'll press the Like on comments posted.
-* You'll post opinions on comment.
+* You'll post opinions on comments posted.

 ## Links
 【Heroku】<https://floating-plateau-15507.herokuapp.com/users/index>